Lavezlyn/gpt2/notes.md

 ### 11. **Flash Attention**
 Flash Attention is an optimized algorithm for computing attention in Transformer models.
 It reduces the memory and computational complexity of standard attention from O(n²) to O(n log n) or O(n) by leveraging techniques like tiling (processing data in smaller blocks) and recomputation (recalculating attention on-the-fly instead of storing large intermediate matrices).
 This makes it highly efficient for training large language models, especially on memory-constrained hardware like GPUs.

+### 12. **Optimizer Configuration**
+Weight decay is a regularization technique that helps prevent overfitting by adding a penalty term to the loss function that discourages large weights.
+Regular Adam applies weight decay as part of the gradient, which can interact poorly with the adaptive learning rates.
+The fused implementation check shows attention to performance optimization.
+Fused operations can significantly speed up training on GPU by reducing memory operations